 Minimalism frees us to live our best life.

 I also struggle with food addictions and obesity, and my family and I continue to experience the challenges of having a transgender child.
 While these issues don't define this blog, they have a huge impact on my life.
 Sometimes I'll share thoughts about diet and health, or relationships and faith.

 Maximum Gratitude Minimal Stuff means: Take joy in what's important to you, and realize how blessed you are.
 Live with less clutter, busyness, and stress so you have room for all the best things in life.

 Please subscribe to receive Maximum Gratitude Minimal Stuff via email.
 I usually post once or twice a week.
 Your privacy is very important to me, and I will never share your contact information.

 If this is your first visit, welcome!
-You can find inspiration and ideas for decluttering, choosing simplicity, and improving your health, relationships, and outlook on life.
-Start with one of these helpful articles:
+You can find inspiration and ideas for decluttering, choosing simplicity, and improving your health, relationships, finances, and outlook on life.
+Start with these pages dedicated to specific topics: